usernameeReal/dank-vm/BUILDING.md

 ### BSD
-CollabVM Server is confirmed to be working on FreeBSD and OpenBSD, but it requires building ODB by yourself, which can be quite a pain.
-The instructions are the same as Linux for the most part except having to build odb by yourself.
-The source code is available on the [the CodeSynthesis website](http://www.codesynthesis.com/products/odb/download.xhtml).
+CollabVM Server is confirmed to be working on FreeBSD and OpenBSD, but it may require extra work.

 ### Others?
 It's possible that CollabVM Server may run on other operating systems such as GNU/Hurd, OpenIndiana, etc.